In this article, you will gain an understanding of how to work with your database in the Data section of the Knack Builder.

 When you add a view, you have the option to select the corresponding table that the view will work with.
 This allows you to access all the fields from that specific table and incorporate them into the view.

-For example, if you choose to add a grid to display Company Records, you can easily include any of the Company Fields as columns in that grid.
+For example, if you choose to add a grid view to display Company (data table) records, you can easily include any of the Company fields as columns in that grid.

 Tip: To learn more about pages, your live app, grids, forms, and more, see the following articles: